open-hydra/MOSE/docs/development/structure.md

 Optional compile-time dependencies are enabled via CMake flags; see [Key CMake options](#key-cmake-options) in the Build System section.
 `ExactPack` (Python) is used only for V&V post-processing and is never linked at compile time.
+It is a pip dependency of the test suite, not a submodule; see [Testing](testing.md).

 ---